tedharrison-rpc/reference-style-guidance/draft1.md

 **Note:**

-TODO note about why a commit snapshot is needed TODO should the date be included
+TODO note about why a commit snapshot is needed / how to find commit snapshot TODO should the date be included

 ### 3GPP

 **Template**

+TODO

 **Example**

+TODO

 **Note:**